New results on controllability and stability for degenerate Euler-Bernoulli type equations: Introduction

 Here $m$ is the mass density per unit length and $EI$ is the flexural rigidity coefficient.
 Moreover, the following variables have engineering meanings: $y$ is the vertical displacement, $y_t$ is the velocity, $y_x$ is the rotation, $y_{tx}$ is the angular velocity, $-EIy_{xx}$ is the bending moment and $-EIy_{xxx}$ is the shear.
 In particular, the boundary conditions \eqref{shear} mean that the shear is proportional to the velocity and the bending moment is negatively proportional to the angular moment.

 However, in all the previous papers the equation is {\it non degenerate}.
 The first results on controllability and stabilization for a {\it degenerate} beam equation but in {\it non divergence form} can be found in \cite{CF_Beam} and \cite{CF_Beam_Stability}, respectively.
+Similar results for degenerate {\it wave equations} can be found in \cite{ACL} (see also the arxiv version published in 2015), for the divergence case, and \cite{BFM} and \cite{Stability_Genni_Dimitri}, for the non divergence one.
 To our knowledge, this is the first paper where the equation {\it degenerates} in a point of the space domain and it is in {\it divergence form}.
 Clearly, controllability and stability results for a problem in divergence form can also be obtained from the ones of the problem in non divergence form, simply rewriting

 Thus, if we study well posedness and stability for \eqref{E1} rewritten using \eqref{divnondiv}, we have to require additional regularity on the function $a$ and on the solution $y$.
 Moreover, the reference space for \eqref{E1} is the natural $L^2(0,1)$; on the contrary, the reference space for the equation in non divergence form \eqref{divnondiv} is a suitably weighted $L^2$ - space.
 Thus, one can understand the importance of this paper: we prove controllability and stability results under basic assumptions on the degenerate function $a$ in the natural $L^2$ - space.